 Share this article

 For a long time, there were structural obstacles to digital communication.
-Creating a website required time, money and technical skills.
-Opening a local social networking account required validation and support, which naturally acted as a brake.
-They didn't prevent initiatives, but they mechanically limited their proliferation.
+Creating a website took time, money, and technical skills.
+Opening a local social account required validation and support.
+These barriers didn't prevent initiatives but mechanically limited their expansion.

-Today, the barriers to digital entry have largely disappeared.
+Today, the barriers to entry for communication have largely disappeared.
 Anyone - or almost anyone - can create a TikTok account in two minutes, publish content instantly and generate millions of views in just a few days, with no budget, no training and no validation.
 Multiplication becomes possible and AI is accelerating the trend.
-This technical facility creates a powerful illusion: that mastery of a tool is enough to produce something effective, relevant and coherent.
+This technical facility creates a powerful illusion: that mastering a tool produces something effective, relevant, and coherent.

 In organisations, these problems particularly affect teams not working directly on digital projects.
 They fail to see the technical, legal and reputational constraints.
 They underestimate the complexity and overestimate the speed with which things can be done.